Skip to main content

 Some carrier depreciation schedules allow components to be depreciated to zero — meaning the carrier assigns no value whatsoever to an item that was still functioning and providing service at the time of loss.
 A 25-year-old roof that was still keeping water out, a 30-year-old water heater that was still producing hot water, a 20-year-old dishwasher that was still washing dishes — if the item was functional and in use, it had value.
 Depreciating it to zero is unreasonable.

 If a component still had remaining useful life and was performing its intended function, it had value.
 An item cannot logically have zero value while simultaneously providing the service for which it was installed.
-Challenge any depreciation calculation that reduces a functional component to zero.
+Any depreciation calculation that reduces a functional component to zero is worth pushing back on.

 Labor Depreciation: The Critical Issue

-The logic against labor depreciation is intuitive: labor does not "wear out."
+The logic against labor depreciation is intuitive: labor does not “wear out.”
 It costs the same to install new shingles whether the roof being replaced is 5 years old or 25 years old.
 A roofer charges the same hourly rate regardless of the age of the shingles being removed.
-There is no "used" version of a plumber's time.
-You cannot purchase "depreciated labor" on the open market.
+There is no “used” version of a plumber’s time.
+There is no market for “depreciated labor.”

 States That Have Prohibited Labor Depreciation